Skip navigation

 7. ... and have reduced bone density.A complication called rhabdomyolysis occurs in some people with CCFDN, typically following ... or, in rare cases, during or after surgery.
 Rhabdomyolysis is a breakdown of muscle tissue that results ...

 8. ... inherited muscle diseases that weaken muscles over time.
 Rhabdomyolysis , or "rhabdo," a rapid breakdown of muscle tissue ...
-Human Services; NIOSH Workplace Safety and Health Topics: Rhabdomyolysis; [reviewed 2023 Feb 8; cited 2023 Mar 24]; [ ...
+Atlanta: U.S. Department of Health and Human Services; Rhabdomyolysis and Work; [reviewed 2023 Feb 8; cited 2023 ...

 9. ... fast breathing, muscle rigidity, breakdown of muscle fibers (rhabdomyolysis), and increased acid levels in the blood and ...
 S. Malignant hyperthermia susceptibility in patients with exertional rhabdomyolysis: a retrospective cohort study and updated systematic review. ...